filecoin-project/devgrants/rfps/rfp-proposal-python-api-client.md

 There are two parts of our proposal which are as the following:

-Part 1：We plan to develop a lotus standard library with python, which will be published on github.com under the MIT and Apache open source agreement.
+Part 1: We plan to develop a lotus standard library with python, which will be published on github.com under the MIT and Apache open source agreement.
 This is the most convenient way for Python developers to use Filecoin.
 Introducing this open source library into the code gives it the ability to call Filecoin functions, including network, storage, wallet, and other Filecoin functions.
 It must be mentioned that transactions and signatures are important parts of the blockchain system and also a matter of user privacy, so they must be kept private.
 With that in mind, we will use python to implement a function to build and sign transactions.
 But this is not a python version of lotus.
 It still needs to connect to a node to communicate with the Filecoin network.

-Part 2:We plan to develop a file storage tool based on the Python standard library of lotus which will be published on github.com under the open source agreement of MIT and Apache.
+Part 2: We plan to develop a file storage tool based on the Python standard library of lotus which will be published on github.com under the open source agreement of MIT and Apache.
 The goal is to make this tool user-friendly and easy to use through the UX interface.
-The tool supports storage transactions, upload resume through breakpoints, redundant calculations, file encryption, file lists, and file downloads.
+The tool supports storage transactions, upload resume through breakpoints, redundant calculations, file encryption, file lists, and file download.
 Users will be able to access the WEB UI through the browser to log in to this tool and temporarily store their files to the server.
 After redundancy and encryption process, the data will then be stored in the network through the Filecoin nodes.
 All operations and privacy are completely in the hands of the users.
 We do not save any private data of the users and do not enforce encryption of the data.
-We are exploring a user identification method that does not require registration(to further protect user privacy).
+We are exploring a user identification method that does not require registration (to further protect user privacy).
 The plan is that the users will provide a private key signature as identification.
 Once a user is identified, a file list will be displayed and a file download function will be provided.
 Developers can freely modify and deploy this project to add features or meet certain personalized needs.They could also choose to allow or restrict public access.

 Help needed: since the Filecoin project is still under development, we would need to communicate with your team to understand what changes there might be in the future that could potentially impact the design and definition of storage and user data.